michael2012z/BitBible/markdown/KJV/files/Gen.md

 ## Genesis 18

-1. And the Lord appeared unto him in the plains of Mamre: and he sat in the tent door in the heat of the day;plain: Heb. plains
+1. And the Lord appeared unto him in the plains of Mamre: and he sat in the tent door in the heat of the day;

 2. And he lift up his eyes and looked, and, lo, three men stood by him: and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground,